adjust/android_sdk/doc/migrate.md

     Replace `{YourAppToken}` with your App Token.
 You can find it in your [dashboard].

-    The log level is now set globally by `AdjustIoLogLevel`.
+    The log level is now set globally by `AdjustLogLevel`.
 Possible values:

    - `verbose` - enable all logging
    - `debug` - enable more logging